ImShyMike/QuestCompassPlus/README.md

 # Quest Compass Plus

-Minecraft fabric 1.19.4 and 1.20.4 mod for the minecraft server Monumenta that adds QOL features related to the quest compass.
-I'm new to modding so please report any bugs you may encounter.
+Minecraft fabric 1.20.4 mod made for the for the "Monumenta" minecraft server that adds QOL features related to the quest compass.

 ## Mod Help

-For help regarding the mod dm me on discord [.shymike](https://discord.com/users/582648583635992622), for bug reports/ feature requests just use github.
+For help regarding the mod dm me on discord [.shymike](https://discord.com/users/582648583635992622) or create an issue, for bug reports/ feature requests just use github issues.

-## FAQ
+## Thanks

-**Q:** Why is the mod for 1.19.4 and not 1.20.1/2?
+Huge thanks to [@RectangularObject](https://github.com/RectangularObject) for the config saving and Xaero's Waypoints support!

-**A:** ~~I made the mod for 1.19.4 so it is compatible with [Noelle's Monumenta Modpack](https://modrinth.com/modpack/noelles-monumenta-modpack).~~ The mod now works for 1.19.4 and 1.20.4.
+## License

 Released under [GPL-3.0](https://github.com/ImShyMike/QuestCompassPlus/blob/main/LICENSE) by [@ImShyMike](https://github.com/ImShyMike).